hannahmseidl/hannahmseidl/content/post/report.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Geraldine Dany-Knedlik
-  - Guido Baldi
-  - Nina Maria Brehl
-  - Hella Engerer
-  - Angelina Hackmann
-  - Konstantin A. Kholodilin
-  - Frederik Kurcz, Laura Pagenhardt
-  - Jan-Christopher Scherer
+  - DIW
-  - Teresa Schildmann
+  - Ifo
-  - admin
+  - IfW
-  - Ruben Staffa
+  - IWH
-  - Kristin Trautmann
+  - RWI

 # Author notes (optional)
 # author_notes: